-What is the Difference Between a Car Allowance and Mileage Reimbursement?
+What Is the Difference Between a Car Allowance and Mileage Reimbursement?

 How Car Allowance and Mileage Reimbursement Work

-You pay car allowance to your employees to offset the company use of their personal automobiles.
-You can pay it either weekly, bi-weekly, or monthly as a part of their salary.
+You pay car allowance to your employees to offset the company use of their personal vehicles.
+You can pay it weekly, bi-weekly, or monthly as a part of their salary.
 Unfortunately, this also makes it taxable.

 The key part is that the amount of cash stays the same month by month, no matter how much they actually drove for business purposes.

-Now that we understand how car allowance and mileage reimbursement work, let’s explore their pros and cons:
+Now that we understand how car allowance and mileage reimbursement work, let’s explore their pros and cons.

 The Pros and Cons of Car Allowance and Mileage Reimbursement

 The Tax Cut and Jobs Act (TCJA) removed the popular write-off for taxes on unreimbursed company costs.
-That’s why it’s more crucial than ever that you accurately reimburse your employees.
-Car allowance or mileage reimbursement, which way to go?
+That’s why accurately reimbursing your employees is more crucial than ever.

-The Pros of Car Allowance vs Mileage Reimbursement for Employers
+The Pros of Car Allowance vs. Mileage Reimbursement for Employers

-Plus you’ll spend less time thinking about it.
-Time management is a key entrepreneurial skill.
+The method’s main advantage is simplicity, meaning less hassle and confusion.
 You only have to decide how big the car allowance is and when and how your employees will get paid, and you’re ready to go.

-The Cons of Car Allowance vs Mileage Reimbursement for Employers
+The Cons of Car Allowance vs. Mileage Reimbursement for Employers

 Tax Waste of a Car Allowance

 When it comes to car allowance or mileage reimbursement, only the former is always taxable.
 In fact, you can lose anywhere from 30% to 40% to taxes on car allowance.
-For example, if you provide a $500 car allowance, how much of it does your employee actually get?
+For example, if you provide a $500 car allowance, how much does your employee actually get?
 Probably less than you imagine.

-Fairness, Overpaying and Underpaying on a Car Allowance
+Fairness, Overpaying, and Underpaying on a Car Allowance

 Even worse, you can set up the allowance to be too high.
 This way, you’ll pay your employees for driving they never did.
 Some states even consider this an expense fraud.
 Not to mention that you could be shortchanging other employees.
 This leads to unwanted worker behavior.
-For example, they could curtail company trips in order to save cash.
+For example, they could curtail company trips to save cash.
 Drive less.
 Even not driving at all.